-Les Petits Francophones currently admits children from age two through kindergarten entry.
+Les Petits Francophones will welcome children from age12 weeks through kindergarten entry at our new location.

 Can I visit the school?

-Due to current regulations related to COVID19, we are not able to provide in-person tours.
-However we do offer virtual tours.
-Parents of prospective students can sign up for a virtual tour by emailing email@example.com .
+We currently offer in-person (adults only).
+Parents of prospective students can also sign up for a virtual tour by emailing firstname.lastname@example.org .
 The tour will include information about the school’s philosophy of education and the curriculum, answers to your questions, and a visit to our classrooms.

 What is the process to apply?